-Developers are snatching up properties and buying real estate in blocks to make way for high rise and mid rise condos and multiple dwelling homes.
+Developers are snatching up properties and buying real estate in blocks to make way for high-rise and mid-rise condos and multiple dwelling homes.
 But what exactly are developers looking for?
-In land assemblage or plottage, two or more parcels of real estate are combined into one parcel and a higher value is created for the assembled parcel than for the individual parcels.
+In land assembly or plottage, two or more parcels of real estate are combined into one parcel and a higher value is created for the assembled parcel than for the individual parcels.

 Do you own a property that is right for rezoning and development?
 Does your property location allow higher density?
 Don't know where to look or who to ask?
 Are you in the city planned rezoning?
 If not, then can you apply for rezoning, and how? what cost?
 If lad assembly is something you are thinking about when selling your property, attend our lunch and learn education seminar with industry experts on-hand as keynote speakers.

 Find out about the latest in land assembly and how to leverage your property by selling with your neighbours.
 Selling parcels of land to a developer with individual home owners is exponentiallly difficult.
 Are price points agreed upon based on improvements on the land or size of the lot?
 What are the price points to agree upon?
 Realistic time lines?
 Deposit holders and market shifts, escalation clauses and more.
 Who are my team members and what are the costs?
 How many team members are involved?

 Pre-register as space is limited and get tickets through this site, OR TEXT me at (604) 764-6873, and email email@example.com.
 You'll be glad you did!

 Go to Youtube for Geraldine Santiago and Maximizing Your Property on Breakfast TV